 “This is an option that patients should consider for their DCIS,” says Dr. Virginia Kaklamani from the University of Texas Health Science Center San Antonio, who was not involved in the research.
 “We’ve historically taken an aggressive approach to DCIS, but these findings suggest we can be more selective.”

-The study followed 950 women with low-risk DCIS, comparing surgical intervention to careful monitoring.
-After two years, invasive cancer rates remained similarly low in both groups – 6% for surgery patients versus 4% for monitored patients.
+The study followed over 950 women with low-risk, hormone receptor-positive DCIS, comparing surgical intervention to careful monitoring.
+After two years, rates of invasive cancer were similarly low in both groups—approximately 10%.

-Study participant Tina Clark described avoiding surgery through monitoring: “I feel just so grateful and fortunate that I found this study when I did.”
+Study participant Tina Clark described her experience avoiding surgery through monitoring: “I feel just so grateful and fortunate that I found this study when I did.”
 She now undergoes mammograms every six months.
+Her DCIS has not advanced, though a separate small cancer was detected and treated in her other breast in 2023.
 Her experience represents a potential shift in treatment approaches that could benefit thousands of women.

 A separate German study involving 4,858 women found that skipping lymph node removal during early breast cancer surgery did not affect survival rates.
 After five years, about 92% of participants remained cancer-free, regardless of whether they had lymph nodes removed.